-Following the announcement the Scottish Government introduced, from midnight on 5 January, and for the duration of January, a legal requirement to stay at home except for essential purposes.
+Following the announcement the Scottish Government introduced, from midnight on 5 January, a legal requirement to stay at home except for essential purposes.
 This is similar to the lockdown of March 2020.

 The First Minister acknowledged that it is important for physical and mental well-being that we can get outdoors for fresh air and exercise as much as possible.
 Given this, local outdoor recreation, sport or exercise is to be considered an appropriate reason for leaving home.
 Unlike the lockdown last year, the frequency of outdoor exercise is not being limited.

 Outdoor non-contact activities such as walking, cycling and golf are permitted for all age groups.

 Angling is also permissible provided this is within a single household group, or the group contains no more than 4 people from 2 different households.
 Children under the age of 12 from these households do not count towards this number.